janegilring/janegilring.github.io/_posts/2017-02-19-manage-tesla-climate-control-system-using-powershell.markdown

 {% gist 1af6d498f02abcfa43129d75fee3ff3a %}

 Since we are using PowerShell, only the imagination can limit what criterias we can use before
 executing a command such as starting or stopping heating.
+For example, we could connect to the [Office 365
+REST API to get calendar events](http://www.lazywinadmin.com/2015/06/powershell-using-office-365-rest-api-to.html)
+and use that as a criteria in our script (only start heating if we have a calendar event with a subject containing the word *Tesla* in it during the next 3 hours.)
-For example, we have already seen how we
+Another example: We have already seen how we can get information about the current climate state from
-can get information about the current climate state fromt he vehicle including the outside temperature.
+the vehicle including the outside temperature.
 This means we can use logic in PowerShell's scripting language for starting heating only if the
 outside temperature is below a given value: